CChongQ/ECE297---Communication-and-Design/README.md

       - Between two intersections
   - Provide Driving Directions
   - Provide longitude and longitude of a location

-- Contributer:
+## Contributor

-  - Zhen Qin, University of Toronto (Team Member)
+Chenhong Qiu,  University of Toronto

-  - Sooyeon Cho, University of Toronto (Team Member)
+Sooyeon Cho, University of Toronto

+Zhen Qin, University of Toronto